uio-library/sublima/Setup.md

 ## Virtuoso 6

 The Jena endpoint needs to be configured with the URL of the Virtuoso endpoint.
-This is done in src/main/webapp/WEB-INF/web.xml .
+This is done in src/main/webapp/WEB-INF/web.xml.
+The default is running Virtuoso on localhost, so usually no change is required:

     <param-value>http://127.0.0.1:8890/sparql?</param-value>